NDIS Behaviour Support · Glen Huntly 3163

 School and Community Collaboration in Glen Huntly

 Many families come to us because the behaviour is most visible at school.
-With consent, we collaborate with teachers, wellbeing staff, education support staff, and allied health teams across Glen Huntly and City of Glen Eira.
-The aim is consistency: the same calm strategies, the same early warning signs, and the same plan across home and school.
+With consent, we talk directly to teachers and wellbeing staff so the same calm strategies and early warning signs are used at home and at school.

 Telehealth and In-Home Support